rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 * cooking - Recipes for the furnace to use.
 * tool_repair - Used to allow the repairing of tools.

-Craft recipes do not use Item Strings.
+Craft recipes do not use Item Strings to uniquely identify themselves.

 ### Shaped